prod-feng/Install-Lustre-2.15-with-ZFS-2.1.2-on-Rocky-Linux-8.6-/README.md

 #### NB, some develepment rpm packages seem can not be found on Rocky's repositories, even on it's EPEL.
 For example, libmount-devel-2.32.1-35.el8.x86_64.rpm
-and  libyaml-devel-0.1.7-5.el8.x86_64.rpm files, I could only found them here: https://download.rockylinux.org/pub/rocky/8/PowerTools/x86_64/kickstart/Packages/l/ , and I had to dwoload them from there manually and install locally.
+and  libyaml-devel-0.1.7-5.el8.x86_64.rpm files, I could only find them here: https://download.rockylinux.org/pub/rocky/8/PowerTools/x86_64/kickstart/Packages/l/ , and I had to dwoload them from there manually and install locally.